ankrypht/AudioScape/PROJECT_STRUCTURE.md

 - `📁 assets/`: Holds all static assets like fonts and images.
 - `📁 components/`: Home to reusable React components used throughout the app.
 - `📁 constants/`: Stores constant values like colors, tokens, and static data.
-- `📁 docs/`: Contains the generated documentation for the project.
 - `📁 helpers/`: Contains helper functions for various tasks.
 - `📁 hooks/`: Includes custom React hooks for shared logic.
 - `📁 services/`: Manages interactions with external APIs (e.g., YouTube).